isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/native-setup.md

 ### 3rd-Party Viewability Reporting

-Advertsing CLoud DSP is integrated with 3rd-party vendors IAS and MOAT to enable you to measure viewability on native campaigns directly in the platform.
+Advertsing Cloud DSP is integrated with 3rd-party vendors IAS and MOAT to enable you to measure viewability on native campaigns directly in the platform.
 3rd-party viewabiltiy reporting is activated at the campaign level.
 Note that if activated, all applicable placements under that campaign will have access to IAS or MOAT viewability reports.

 [ ![screen-shot-2016-11-04-at-5-47-43-pm](assets/screen-shot-2016-11-04-at-5.47.43-pm.png)](assets/screen-shot-2016-11-04-at-5.47.43-pm.png)